 SONIC YOUTH Rather Ripped (GEFFEN) Speaking of playing an album over and over, this one too.
 People knew it at the time (the year of its release was 2006, I think I even remember some internet praise from Tony Rettman!), but maybe didn’t appreciate it enough: Rather Ripped is a great Sonic Youth album, and could very well be their best late-career album.
 (Dare I say best post-Dirty?)
 At the time it was considered something of a stripped-down ‘pop’ and/or ‘punk’ move, which was not wrong; there were no endless noise sections (like they’d been doing on “The Diamond Sea”) or overstuffed 8-minute progressive epics with 5 different riff sections (hello “Karen Koltrane”).
 To the contrary, 7 of the 12 tracks are in an expedient and radio-friendly 3-minute-plus zone, only 2 of the 12 are over 6 minutes, the other three in the 4-5 span, and it all hits a perfect groove and works so well, with some of their best tight rock-guitar music-playing ever, endless wistful-breeze melodic-noise hooks over Steve Shelley at his brightest, upbeat motorik tempos throughout.
 You do have to hear Thurston Moore sing an unfortunately creepy (especially with hindsight) song called “Sleepin’ Around.”
 I find it interesting that in interviews for the previous album Sonic Nurse, he compared Sonic Youth’s then-current sound to early-mid Fleetwood Mac (I imagine Jim O’Rourke as an unlikely Danny Kirwan), but writing a song like “Sleepin’ Around” and singing it with your soon-to-be-divorced wife in the band is a total post-Kirwan Rumors-era move.
 It’s unfortunately a pretty catchy song, and like everything else on the album it’s instrumentally good/great.
 I mean, I love the whole album just for the opening song “Reena” alone, the way it begins by launching right into the fantastic Kim Gordon “you keep me comin’ home again” centerpiece hook, a hook that honestly made me cry a few days ago, after I had spent the whole day listening to the album over and over, hearing that hook play against the song’s heartbreaking closing lines several times: “When you were gone, I was out of my mind/I had a friend who laughed all the time/I had a friend who cried all the time/I had a friend who screamed all the time/I had a friend who lied all the time.”
 There’s several other great Kim songs too, the punky “What A Waste” (“What a waste/You’re so chaste/I can’t wait/To taste your face” goes the cheeky noise/shout chorus, framed by yet more beautiful melodic guitar extendo-bridges), one of the all-time great Kim songs in “Jams Run Free,” the 6-minute-plus “Turquoise Boy” (kind of a “Sympathy For The Strawberry” Junior?), and a couple more to boot.
 Thurston’s songs are all pretty great too.
 Lee’s song on here “Rats” is just kinda OK, but hats off to this guy’s guitar playing, am I right?
 Slinging all those riffs/noises/leads/soundscapes over all these years, sounding just as amazing here in 2006 as he was in 1986 on goddamn Evol.

 LINDA SMITH Till Another Time: 1988-1996 (CAPTURED TRACKS) Get thee to a Flying Nunnery, is what Linda Smith seemed to decree, to herself, back in 1988-1996; there’s certainly something of that winsome and rainy and lo-fi/DIY singer-songwriter feel to these tracks.
 Maybe Linda Smith was directly influenced by New Zealand music and the Flying Nun label, maybe not.
 She certainly could’ve heard the music as a young New Yorker in the late 80s, listening to college and community radio stations, playing in a band called The Woods (not the NYC band of 15-20 years later Woods), buying a cassette 4-track and making her own solo recordings at home.
 She did release some records under her own name, a couple cassettes in the late 80s, a 7” on Slumberland in 1993, and a CD on Feel Good All Over in 1995, all revealing further that the early/mid 1990s is a sweet spot where there are still relatively unmined DIY recordings.
 It’s well after the great DIY explosion of the late 70s and 80s, but new and good independent and underground music is still trickling in from all over on that same residual energy, via fanzines, the aforementioned college and community radio, and of course touring bands in local bars and clubs.
 Records are still fairly cheap to make and buy, and there really isn’t an internet yet, and even if there is, it’s still a decade away from completely changing every single thing.
 Morning coffee in a small apartment in a big city, well-worn copies of Tape Op, Popwatch, and Chickfactor within reach on a table scavenged from an alley, cassette four-track portastudio in the bedroom.
-Time to capture tracks, as it were — get thee to a Flying Nunnery (that doubles as your home studio and/or record label)!
+Time to capture tracks, as it were — to a Flying Nunnery (that doubles as your home studio and/or record label) go, and quickly too!

 BLOOD QUARTET Deep Red (FEEDING TUBE, 2016) I didn’t know that an original member of legendary NYC no wave band Mars, the American expatriate Mark Cunningham, has recently been making music in Barcelona, Spain with local musicians in a group called the Blood Quartet.
 Did you?
 I’ll tell you who did know: Feeding Tube Records, of course, and they’ve released a couple records by Blood Quartet, like this one from 2016 called Deep Red.
 (My discovery and timely record review only came 6 years after the release date!
 I’m getting faster!)
 This stuff is good.
 Certainly in a more swank and urbane ‘jazz’ mode than Mars (that silent e in urbane is so important), but underneath it all flows from the same pulsating bloody and gory form-destroying approach (deep red indeed), much of it from the guitars, but significantly from Cunningham’s jazzed-out trumpet.
 He can play!